 This article serves as a guide on how to write a personal statement for a Job in 2020.

-In a very competitive market, where technology is disrupting existing sectors and establishing new ones, prospective employees must prove that they are worth the time and money of their employers amid the numerous applicants who possess almost the same skill sets as you.
-Your personal statement is a great chance to express yourself in a defining and unique way highlighting major successes in your life and even your setbacks and how you were able to come through.
+In a very competitive market, where technology is disrupting existing sectors and establishing new ones, prospective employees must prove that they are worth the time of their employers amid the numerous applicants who possess almost the same skill sets as you.

 Let’s walk you through the major requisite for a sound personal statement.

 Still, on being specific, remember that no one has the luxury of time to read unnecessary things about you.
 Don’t try to fit all your life experiences here.
 No one is interested in your life travails except you and maybe your close friends and family.
 Give your point, explain when need be.
-When you’re explaining, you have very valid and real points.
-In order to impress, many have provided information that was obvious and detected by the readers.
-Employees find it very offensive when they find out that their writer is “lying”.
-If you have just three years of experience, you do not have to be overboard.
-Another instance, as a public health worker, it is not enough to say you are interested in re-sharpening the public health system in your country and a little of the problem you have observed.
+For instance, as a public health worker, it is not enough to say you are interested in re-sharpening the public health system in your country and a little of the problem you have observed.
 You must explain how your position in their organization would be relevant to your overall goals.
 When you do this, you stand out from other applicants!
 It simply tells your selection committee that you have plans to grow and the company can help you grow too.
 Too many stories are very boring and exhausting.

 If you are media personnel interested in a media job, your statement should provide your passions, that is why you are interested in the job and prove your capacity to succeed.
 You can also state your career objective, both short term and long term.
 This would guide the employers in their decision.
 Every employer is interested in applicants who would add value to their company and individuals whose career or professional objectives tallies with the company.
-Further, every employer wants a worthy ambassador, who would be proud to represent them in whatever capacity.
+Further, every employer wants a worthy ambassador, who would be proud to represent then in whatever capacity.
 Anything aside this would be a total waste of time.
-Remember to be personal and conversational, let it be like your readers can hear you speak to them while they ready your work.

 Your introduction, body and conclusion should be written in an active voice.
 Active voice describes a sentence where the subject performs the action stated by the verb while the passive voice makes the subject the recipient of the verb.
 Look at this example and observe the difference.